richard-thomas/ol-sld-styler/StylingLimitations.md

 For details of the current specifically-supported symbolizers in SLDreader see [SLDreader: Restrictions on supported SLD Features](https://github.com/nieuwlandgeo/sldreader#restrictions-on-supported-sld-features).

-## Known ol-sld-reader limitations
+## Known ol-sld-styler limitations

-It is hoped to be able to address the following issues:
+It is hoped to be able to address the following issues one day:

 - Marker Line ("GraphicStroke with mark") line or polygon symbolizers are not click selectable: it is unclear whether this is a bug in OpenLayers itself.
   - **WORKAROUND**: if wanting to generate selectable circular markers, you can use lines with custom dash patterns with extremely short dashes and round linecap type.